gutierrezrd90/Movies_scientists_love/README.md

-# Movies_scientists_love
+# Movies that scientists love

-A pandas exercise to get the movies that scientists love.
+A pandas exercise from the BEDU - Santander Data Science Specialization to find the movies that scientists prefer.